james-priest/100-days-of-code-log-r2/README.md

 **Link to Work:**

 ---
+-->
 ## 72. CSS Grid Garden
 ### Day 72: November 14, 2017 - Tuesday

-**Project:** CSS Grid Garden - A 28 lesson game form learning CSS Grid
+**Project:** CSS Grid Garden - A 28 lesson game for learning CSS .

 **Progress:** This took one day to complete and was a bit more involved than Flexbox Froggy IMO.

 [![CSS Grid Garden screenshot](assets/images/css-grid-garden.png)](assets/images/css-grid-garden.png)

 **Thoughts:** This was another great introduction to a new CSS3 layout mode.
-It introduced concepts and properties in a fun and easy to understand way.
+It introduces concepts and properties in a fun and easy to understand way.

 Completing this course after having finished Flexbox Froggy gave me a sense of how each worked and which method was best suited for different layout needs.
 In fact, you can even combine the two in a way that utilizes each one's strengths.